yufernando/dotfiles/linode/README.md

 # Linode Utilities

 This repository contains automated scripts for creating Linodes from the command line.
-For this to work you need to install `linode-cli` with `pip install linode-cli`.
+For this to work you need to install `linode-cli` in a virtual environment with `pip install linode-cli`.

 1. Create a Linode.
 Put the following configuration variables in an .env file:
 ```